 Loading course content...

-The visibility property controls whether to show or hide an element.
+The visibility property controls whether an element is shown or hidden.
 When set to visible, the element will be displayed normally.

 .visible {